 Depending on the size of your solar PV system in most cases the installation will be completed in less than a day.
 For larger size systems or commercial installations, install time frame will be advised to you on the day of booking your installation date.

-Think and Grow Renewable has a easy 6 step process from your solar consultation through to having your meter works completed by your distributor.
+Think and Grow Renewable has an easy 3 steps process from our solar consultation through to having your meter works completed by us.
 Read more about our approach for a detailed explanation of this process.

 What warranties do I get?

 Think and Grow Renewable offers a full 5-year workmanship warranty on all our installations.

 We also only install Tier 1 products.
 Meaning all our panels have a minimum of a 10-year product warranty and a 25-year performance warranty.
 All our inverters also come with a 5 to 10-year warranty.